HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 If applicable, connect the Gateway to a POE power source.

+### Sensors

-### Installing Temperature and Humidity sensors
+#### Temperature and Humidity Sensors

-A Temperature and Humidity sensor package can be connected to the expansion Hub.
-Sensors must be connected to the Temperature and Humidity RJ11 port on the expansion hub.
-Up to six sensors can be daisy chained.
+A Temperature and Humidity sensor package can be connected to the Expansion Hub.
+Sensors must be connected to the Temperature and Humidity RJ11 port on the Expansion Hub.
+Up to six sensors can be daisy-chained.
 Each sensor must have a **unique** address, typically 10 to 15.
-The sensor address will be printed on the sensor.
+The address will be printed on the sensor.

 ```{figure} /product/asset-tracker/media/expansion_hub_to_sensors_1.png
 :alt: Expansion Hub to sensors